Caritas Serbia: History and work

-The organisation was founded in 1995, initially called Caritas Yugoslavia, then Caritas Serbia and Montenegro before taking its current name, reflecting the name changes of the country.
-In first years, it provided support to the large number of internally displaced persons and refugees caused by the Balkan wars.
+The organization was founded in 1995, initially called Caritas Yugoslavia, then Caritas Serbia and Montenegro before taking its current name, reflecting the name changes of the country.
+In first years, it provided support to the large number of internally displaced persons and refugees caused by the Yugoslav Wars.
 It established itself as a humanitarian actor involved in distributions of food and fuel and offering shelter to thousands of people.
 During and after the 1999 NATO bombing of Yugoslavia, Caritas Serbia was involved in relief efforts by continuing distributions to individuals and collective centres such as health and educational facilities.
 According to its own statements, Caritas Serbia supported over two million persons between 1995 and 2000.

-After the wars, the organisation worked on home care for the sick and elderly, youth drug prevention, and peacebuilding programmes, among other.
+After the wars, the organization worked on home care for the sick and elderly, youth drug prevention, and peacebuilding programmes, among other.

 During the devastating 2014 floods, Caritas Serbia launched a large-scale humanitarian response, providing food, hygiene items, and livestock feed to 5,200 affected families.
 The total budget for this effort exceeded 2 million euros.
 In the aftermath of the floods, the organisation also solidified its reputation as a key civil society expert in disaster risk reduction by developing specialised programmes tailored for primary schools.
 Caritas Serbia staff created awareness-raising materials on how to respond to natural disasters, including posters and colouring books, and organised hundreds of school workshops and numerous roundtable discussions in municipalities over the years.

 With the start of the 2015 European migrant crisis, Caritas Serbia once again became active in a large-scale humanitarian response, providing relief items to over 100,000 refugees and migrants.
 This initial crisis led to a prolonged support, including the establishment of laundry services for refugees residing in the reception centres in Krnjaca and Presevo, and language and animation classes for children and adults in the centres in Bujanovac and Krnjača.